Ammocharis longifolia

-Ammocharis longifolia is a species of bulbous plant in the family Amaryllidaceae.
+Ammocharis longifolia is an African species of bulbous flowering plant in the family Amaryllidaceae.
 It has been placed as the only species, Cybistetes longifolia, in the monotypic genus Cybistetes.

 Description

 Ammocharis longifolia is a perennial geophyte with large (100–150 mm) bulbs, 9–14 prostrate leaves, a 13–90 flowered inflorescence, flowers funnel-shaped, ivory or pale to dark pink, tepals connate forming a floral tube.

 It is distinguished from other species of Ammocharis by the presence of zygomorphic flowers, as opposed to actinomorphic, and by its seed dispersal mechanism, with a wind blown indehiscent infructescence (fruiting head) that gave it its name.
 The fruiting head dries rapidly and is shed as a single unit, which the rolls away (tumbles), born by the wind.
 Another distinguishing feature in the infructescence is the pedicels, which elongate, spread apart, stiffen and ultimately radiate equally in all directions.

 Taxonomy

 History

 The taxon was originally described by Linnaeus in 1753 as Amaryllis longifolia, one of eight species in that genus, but was well known and cultivated in Europe long before that, Linnaeus basing his description on Paul Hermann's Paradisus Batavus (1698) as Lilium Africanum Polyanthos.
 Since then it has had a complicated history as detailed by Milne-Redhead and Schweickerdt, being variously placed in Crinum and Brunsvigia.

 Cybistetes was one of three genera in subtribe Crininae and Cybistetes longifolia has been considered a synonym for Ammocharis longifolia in the closely related genus Ammocharis since 2007, and is treated as such by the World Checklist of Selected Plant Families.
 Prior to that it was treated as a separate genus by taxonomists in a Sister) relationship to Ammocharis.
 In that configuration the third genus of subtribe Crininae, Crinum was then in a sister relationship to the Cybistetes+Ammocharis clade.